Abofour

 This library inside the the Yoo Roman Catholic School in Savelugu is open to the entire community after school and in the evenings, having been opened in a brilliant commissioning …read more

+NB This project has not been involved in EduSpots’ activities for some time.
 This project was created by Joan Deslandes and Joyce Ofori-Boafo, in memory of their mothers.
-We hope to support the project with books, resources and training!
+We hope …read more

 EDUSPOTS AT TAKUVE BASIC SCHOOL IN THE VOLTA REGION OF GHANA.
 BACKGROUND Takuve is a small and sparsely populated community located in the Agortime-Ziope district of the Volta Region.
 The …read more